Last Updated on

 The reason could be that both these spices have become synonymous to Indian food.

-The classification of Curry powder and Garam Masala powder as an Indian spice blend confuses many which makes them use it for the wrong purpose.
+The classification of Curry powder and Garam Masala powder as an Indian spice blend confuses many.

 The striking similarity between the two is that they are both spice blends and use almost the same spices, however, the quantity of mild spices such as turmeric, cumin and coriander is more in one than the other.